Hugh Griffith: Early life

 Griffith was born in Marian-glas, Anglesey, Wales, the youngest son of Mary and William Griffith.
 His sister was actress Elen Roger Jones.
 He was educated at Llangefni County School and attempted to gain entrance to university, but failed the English examination.
 He was then urged to make a career in banking, becoming a bank clerk and transferring to London to be closer to acting opportunities.

 Just as he was making progress and gained admission to the Royal Academy of Dramatic Arts, he had to suspend his plans in order to join the British Army, serving for six years with the Royal Welch Fusiliers in India and the Burma Campaign during the Second World War.
 He resumed his acting career in 1946, joining the Royal Shakespeare Company.

 Career

 Stage

 Between 1946 and 1976, Griffith won acclaim for many stage roles, in particular for his portrayals of Falstaff, Lear and Prospero.
 Griffith performed on both sides of the Atlantic, taking leading roles in London, New York City and Stratford.
-In 1952, he starred in the Broadway adaption of Legend of Lovers, alongside fellow Welsh actor Richard Burton.
+In 1952, he starred in the Broadway adaptation of Legend of Lovers, alongside fellow Welsh actor Richard Burton.

 In 1958, he was back in New York, this time taking a lead role in the opening production of Look Homeward, Angel, alongside Anthony Perkins.
 Both he and Perkins were nominated for the Tony Award for Best Actor in a Play.